© Gary Crofts (Graphics Wizard) 1986

 notoriety for their mid-set 'Smoking Demon' antics - in which a mysterious 'caped avenger'

-(named 'Dim') billowed intoxicating smoke in their general directions!
+(otherwise known as 'Dim' [R.I.P.]) billowed intoxicating smoke in their general directions!

 taking the lead.
 They adapted two songs - 'War' and 'Win or Lose' - by former 'Mix' frontman

-Hendrick Kleinsmiede, which caught the crowds by storm.
+Hendrik Kleinsmiede, which caught the crowds by storm.
 These were rapidly followed by further

 freshly-penned gems such as 'Last Words' and 'Feeling on my Heartache'.
 Both of these songs